brotherbeer/mynum/README.md

 In order to achieve a higher efficiency, mynum does not consider any prefix, such as 0x, 0b, and the constructor does not detect any wrong char in the string parameter.

-If the string parameter is wrong, then the value of object is wrong too, but will not crash.
+If the string parameter is wrong, then the value of the object is wrong too, but will not crash.

 If you want to test the correctness of the string, you can use the 'check' function, for example:
 ```C++